City marshals encourage compliance with mask mandate in downtown Savannah

 SAVANNAH, Ga.
-(WSAV) – 25 deputized city marshals are on Savannah’s streets to encourage residents and visitors of the Hostess City to comply with Mayor Van Johnson’s citywide mask mandate.
+(WSAV) – Twenty-five deputized city marshals are on Savannah’s streets to encourage residents and visitors of the Hostess City to comply with Mayor Van Johnson’s citywide mask mandate.

 Teams of two embark on the city’s ATV to scan for people who are not wearing masks.
 Marshals have the authority to issue court subpoenas, which can carry a $50 fine; however, their main priorities are education and compliance.